Master of Physician Assistant

 How can I make my application stand out from the rest?

 Applications are holistically reviewed, meaning all elements are considered for eligible applications that meet our minimum overall CASPA calculated GPA requirement of at least a 3.0 and a CASPA calculated Science GPA of 3.0.
-In addition to previous academic performance and pre-admission clinical experience, these include personal statement, letters of recommendation, PA shadowing experience, volunteer or community service, leadership experience, challenging course work, academic performance, and fit with HSU mission.
+In addition to previous academic performance and pre-admission clinical experience, these include personal statements, letters of recommendation, PA shadowing experience, volunteer or community service, leadership experience, challenging course work, academic performance, and fit with HSU mission.
 Competitive applicants stand out by being able to speak to each of these categories.

 Does it matter what your academic major is from undergrad?